Health Fitness Courses

 Backed by substantial scientific research

-Every day in the world doctors and therapists rely on Fascial Minipulation® to improve their training, allowing thousands of patients to enjoy the results of their treatments.
+Over 10,000 hours of training and 2,500 health professionals trained in over 50 countries each year, who rely on Fascial Minipulation® to improve their training, allowing thousands of patients to enjoy the results of their treatments.

 The mainstay of the Fascial Manipulation manual method lies in the identification of a specific, localised area of the fascia in connection with a specific limited movement.
 Once a limited or painful movement is identified, then a specific point on the fascia is implicated and, through the appropriate manipulation of this precise part of the fascia, movement can be restored.